-"The Employee Retirement Income Security Act (ERISA) covers two types of pension plans: defined benefit plans and defined contribution plans....Examples of defined contribution plans include 401(k) plans, 403(b) plans, employee stock ownership plans, and profit-sharing plans."
+The Employee Retirement Income Security Act (ERISA) covers two types of pension plans: defined benefit plans and defined contribution plans include 401(k) plans, 403(b) plans, employee stock ownership plans, and profit-sharing plans.

 The Current Population Survey (CPS), the primary source of data on pension coverage and pension income in this ICI Research Perspective, also does not distinguish between DB plans and DC plans when asking whether a worker's employer offers a plan or when asking whether an individual received income from a plan.